lagom/lagom-recipes/circuitbreakerpanel/circuitbreakerpanel-java-mvn/README.md

 This configuration is specified in detail in the [`lagom documentation`](https://www.lagomframework.com/documentation/1.4.x/java/ServiceClients.html#Circuit-Breaker-Configuration)

-In this sample we use the `CircuitBreakerPanel` in [`DemoServceimpl`](circuitbreakerpanel-impl/src/main/java/com/lightbend/lagom/recipes/cbpanel/impl/DemoServiceImpl.java) when invoking our repository layer.
+In this sample we use the `CircuitBreakerPanel` in [`DemoServceimpl`](circuitbreakerpanel-impl/src/main/java/com/lightbend/lagom/recipes/cbpanel/impl/DemoServiceImpl.java) when invoking our userRepository layer.
-In a real scenario this repository will be interacting with a persistence layer.
+In a real scenario this userRepository will be interacting with a persistence layer.